AWARDS & GRANTS

 This annual award can be presented at the Annual Symposium to an individual in recognition of their contributions to the field of Neurotrauma.

 The award recognizes efforts and accomplishments in the areas of public awareness, promotion, research and education.
 This Honorary Award is the highest honor that NNS bestows on an individual.
-Nominations are solicited by the NNS Awards Committee from the entire membership.
-Nominees do not have to be a member of NNS and can come from the general public

 Award & Recognition